-- Unseen Translation: This involves translating into English a passage of Latin prose and a passage of verse, which you have not previously studied.
+- Unseen Translation: This involves translating into English a passage of Latin prose and verse which you have not previously studied.
 The unseen verse author is currently Ovid and the prose author is Livy.
-This paper follows on from the language element at GCSE. - Comprehension: You will be given an unseen prose passage with comprehension, translation and grammar questions.
+This paper follows on from the language element at GCSE. - Comprehension: You will be given an unseen prose passage with comprehension, translation and grammar questions. - Prose Literature: Learners study Tacitus' Annals.
+It is AD 23 and we are in the ninth year of the reign of Rome's second emperor Tiberius.
+Increasingly, he has come to rely on the assistance of the Praetorian prefect Lucius Aelius Sejanus in the running of Rome, but Sejanus has ambitions beyond being a mere assistant, extending even as far as the imperial throne itself.
+Tacitus vividly portrays the machinations of Sejanus as he attempts to manoeuvre himself into a position to assume the ultimate authority, characterising the period as one dominated by villainy, betrayal and deceit.

-- Prose Literature: Learners study Cicero's pro Cluentio.
-This was Cicero's defence speech in one of the most intriguing and lurid ancient murder trials set in the northern Italian town of Larinum.
-Cluentius was accused in 66 BC by his mother of having poisoned his stepfather, Oppianicus.
-Cicero divides his speech into two parts: in the first part, he defends Cluentius' reputation and he shows that, in contrast, Oppianicus committed many heinous and enormous crimes.
-The second part deals with the alleged poisoning.
-Cicero became Rome's most celebrated political orator.
-The excitement and scandal of this case holds up extremely well in comparison to the exciting legal trials we often see on television or film today. - Verse Literature: Learners study Virgil's Aeneid Book 12.
-This is the final book of Virgil's epic poem - arguably the greatest work of Latin literature following Aeneas' journey from the ruins of Troy to Italy, his adventures along the way and his struggle to found a new civilisation once there.
+• Verse Literature: Learners study Virgil's Aeneid Book 12.
+This is the final book of Virgil's epic poem - arguably the greatest work of Latin literature - following Aeneas' journey from the ruins of Troy to Italy, his adventures along the way and his struggle to found a new civilisation once there.
 Book 12 is the culmination of all Aeneas' struggles.
 He defeats the external forces of unreason that oppose him, but can he manage to conquer his own demons so efficiently?